That Polk County won a volleyball game Thursday night proved more a sidelight than the main event.

 So the night was about Meadow and Carolina and Landry, about Grace and Karla and Mireya and Sydney, about their remarkable accomplishments to date:

-- 62 wins and counting in the past three seasons in which the seven have played a key role
+- 62 wins and counting in the past three seasons during which the seven have played a key role

 - A 29-1 conference record in that same span, including 19 straight league wins